per-samuelsson/AppShip/README.md

 **AppShip** will package up that application, database files, logs, even the installation binaries, zip it all and send it to Starcounter.
 Normally, for us to diagnose.

 ## Current status
 Clone, build, start the app.
+Open `http://localhost:8080/appship`.
 Pick an app.
 Press "Ship it".

 **AppShip** produce a script you can copy to a `.bat` and run.
 The script will copy all files into a folder.
 You zip it and hand it to us, using Dropbox, Google Drive, etc.